 Please note that different and specific requirements are necessary in the following cases:

 - BRITISH CITIZEN living in Australia;

-- BRITISH CITIZEN marrying an IRISH CITIZEN resident in UK or IRELAND;
+- BRITISH CITIZEN marrying an IRISH CITIZEN resident in the UK or IRELAND;

-- BRITISH CITIZEN marrying an ITALIAN CITIZEN resident in UK;
+- BRITISH CITIZEN marrying an ITALIAN CITIZEN resident in the UK;

 - BRITISH CITIZEN resident abroad.